Applications for public consultation are shown below, representations must be made as per the guidance on the linked and related pages.

 Please use the guidance notes for a full explanation of the process, this includes a template representation form which you may wish to use.

-If you are commenting on a new Premises Licence application, we must receive your comments within the specified consultation period.
+If you are make making a representation on a new Premises Licence application, we must receive your comments within the specified consultation period.
 You may also be able to speak at a licensing hearing (if a hearing is required).

-If you are requesting a review of an existing licence or certificate, please use the statutory application form [225kb].
+If you are requesting a review of an existing licence or certificate, please use the statutory application form [113kb].

 It is an offence knowingly or recklessly to make a false statement in connection with an application and the maximum fine for which a person is liable on summary conviction for the offence being £5,000.